Azure-Samples/media-services-v3-dotnet-webapp/4-VideosSample-VideoAuth/README.md

-# Video Streaming with Simple Authorization
+# Video Streaming with per-video Authorization

 This sample contains a .NET web applicaiton for streaming videos.
-In this version of the sample, users must login to view videos.
+In this version of the sample, access to videos is controlled using
+Azure Active Directory users and groups.

 ## Features